oconnor663/qol-armor/README.md

 A fast start Factorio mod

-- add a new, free armor type with tons of equipment space
 - make all of the following free and available from the start:
   - construction bots
   - personal roboports